The Gaia-Kepler Stellar Properties Catalog. II. Planet Radius Demographics as a Function of Stellar Mass and Age: The Planet Radius Valley

-We interpret that the differences between the old and young distributions as a function of incident flux in Figure \ref{fig:pradoldyounghighlow} are largely due to core-powered mass-loss, Core-powered mass-loss predicts that planets that receive higher incident fluxes (Figure \ref{fig:pradoldyounghighlow}(a)) from their host stars may experience increased and potential runaway mass-loss over timescales of $\sim$\,Gyr due to increased equilibrium temperatures at the Bondi radius \citep{Gupta2019}, assuming that the result is not driven by systems with stellar companions \citep{Furlan2017}.
-Conversely, sub-Neptunes that receive low incident fluxes (Figure \ref{fig:pradoldyounghighlow}(b)) will simply cool and contract, shifting from the larger radii $\approx$\,3\,\rearth\ at young ages to the smaller radii $\approx$\,2.5\,\rearth\ at old ages.
+We interpret that the differences between the old and young distributions as a function of incident flux in Figure \ref{fig:pradoldyounghighlow} are consistent with core-powered mass-loss, which predicts that planets that receive higher incident fluxes may experience increased and potential runaway mass-loss over timescales of $\sim$\,Gyr due to increased equilibrium temperatures at the Bondi radius \citep{Ginzburg2016,Ginzburg2018,Gupta2019,Gupta2020}.
+Conversely, sub-Neptunes that receive low incident fluxes (Figure \ref{fig:pradoldyounghighlow}(b)) will simply cool and contract, shifting from the larger radii ($\approx$\,3\,\rearth) at young ages to the smaller radii ($\approx$\,2.5\,\rearth) at old ages.
 This is predicted by photoevaporation as well \citep{Lopez2012,Owen2017}, but it cannot describe the difference in high incident flux distributions over Gyr timescales.
-We caution that these inferences are tentative, especially because of the small number of planets contained in the young low flux (44 planets) and high flux (41 planets) distributions.
+In addition, the marginally significant difference (p-value = 0.11) in the sizes of old and young sub-Neptunes at low incident fluxes may suggest that these planets have significant H/He envelopes instead of higher mean molecular weight envelopes that cannot produce the same magnitude of contraction \citep[][but see also \citeauthor{Howe2015} \citeyear{Howe2015}]{Nettelmann2011,Lopez2012,Lopez2014,Lopez2017}.
+Alternatively, the shrinking of these planets could also be caused by H$_2$/He ingassing at orbital periods $<$\,100\,days \citep{Kite2020}.
+More theoretical and observational work is required to evaluate the composition of these atmospheres \citep{Owen2019} and we caution that these inferences are tentative, especially because of the small number of planets contained in the young low flux (44 planets) and high flux (41 planets) distributions.
 Additionally, both the young and the old low flux planet radius distributions are likely biased more significantly by selection effects than the high flux distributions, as small planets at low incident fluxes are more difficult to detect.